wp-xyz/RemoteControlCodes/README.md

 # RemoteControlCodes
-Stores the codes sent by an IR remote control code to electronic devices
+This application stores the codes sent by an IR remote control to electronic devices.
+It cooperates with an Arduino microcontroller which receives and decodes the IR signal using a TSOP4838 IR receiver.
+Code information is communicated to the program by the serial port.